php-dev-br/laravel-doc-pt-br/collections.md

     // [Currency('USD'), Currency('EUR'), Currency('GBP')]

 <a name="method-mapspread"></a>
 #### `mapSpread()` {#collection-method}

 The `mapSpread` method iterates over the collection's items, passing each nested item value into the given callback.
 The callback is free to modify the item and return it, thus forming a new collection of modified items:

     $collection = collect([0, 1, 2, 3, 4, 5, 6, 7, 8, 9]);

     $chunks = $collection->chunk(2);

-    $sequence = $chunks->mapSpread(function ($even, $odd) {
+    $sequence = $chunks->mapSpread(function ($odd, $even) {
-        return $even + $odd;
+        return $odd + $even;
     });

     $sequence->all();